microsoft/fluentui-react-native/packages/experimental/Tooltip/SPEC.md

 ### Slots

-The `RadioGroup` component has one slot, or parts.
+The `Tooltip` component has one slot, or parts.
 The slots behave as follows:

 - `root` - The outer container representing the `Tooltip` itself.
 The NativeTooltipViewManager is passed into this.